Tumaskar/M2-Embedded_LedMatrix/1_Requirements/README.md

 ## 4W's and 1'H
 4W's

-Who : Any one can play this game
+Who : Can be done by person having knowledge of embedded .

-What : Virtual medium to  play the game.
+What :Do programming of microcontroller and simulation .

 When : This game can be played whenever you are feeling bored or want to figure out ways  and outcome of the game.

-Where : Can be made availabel on sites.
+Where : Can be implemented on the Laptop or PC .

 1'H

-How : This project is implemented by using functionalities of c.
+How : Programming and simulation can be done on terminal and simulide from Personal computer or laptop.